abdulkader-alrezej/WanBlendr/README.md

 # WanBlendr
-WanBlendr: WAN load balancing on OpenWrt using nftables only (no iptables)
+WanBlendr: WAN load balancing on OpenWrt using nftables only (no iptables) ⚠️ WanBlendr is authored and maintained by me.
+Parts of the source are intentionally withheld for now because the project is undergoing active testing and validation.

 # Complete Corresponding Source (CCS) for my OpenWrt-based firmware